-Filament current is measured in the common lead of the cathode circuit using an insulated AC toroidal transformer.
-The output of the transformer, which is loaded with a 1 ohm resistor, is amplified to a signal level of 0.1 volt (p-p), and is frequency compensated to a maximum frequency of 20 kHz.
+Filament current is measured in the common lead of the cathode circuit using an insulated AC/DC open loop hall effect current transducer.
+The output of the transducer is amplified to a signal level of 0.1 Volt(pp)/Ampere(pp), with a -3-dB bandwidth of 20 kHz.